|Number of Traditional Undergraduates||105|

 The Film-making club has produced a series of short videos.
 All acting, directing, filming, editing and producing is done by students.

-The Pierre Giorgio Frassati outdoors club organizes trips and outings designed to allow students to enjoy the Canadian great outdoors.
+The Pier Giorgio Frassati outdoors club organizes trips and outings designed to allow students to enjoy the Canadian great outdoors.

 The Yearbook club creates the annual SWC yearbook.